Understanding Oil Analysis and Vibration Analysis

 The workers at the company made the decision to repair the damaged oil and bearing in the machine after considering this information.
 The modified bearing’s rolling components speak to the effectiveness of both strategies.
 Following the replacement of the oil and bearings, the vibration study revealed no flaws.

 Combining vibration and oil analysis has produced positive outcomes for the facility.
 Productivity has increased and there have been fewer breakdowns.
-Reducing downtime is achieved by managing faults and coordinating interventions with production planning.
-To extend the life of machine parts, lubricating oil and components are only replaced as required.
+Managing faults and coordinating interventions with production planning reduces downtime.
+Furthermore, replacing lubricating oil and components only as needed extends machine life.
 Balanced plant equipment uses less energy and vibrates less.
 Even more durable are parts like seals and bearings.

 Conclusion